 Errno::ENOENT error.
 (See their implementation in file_task.rb.)

 To make things worse, the problem would disappear almost completely if I introduced any delays.
-E.g. the problem would seemingly disappear if I tried to get debug info from Rake with
+The problem would seemingly disappear if I tried to get debug info from Rake with

 rake --trace or trace the storage system calls with